ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.8

+- UPDATE: New API version.
+Rebuild to include new and changed entities

 ## Version 1.6.7

 - BUGFIX: Issue #83: Still checking for well known folder My Documents on Windows, even when using -NoDiskCache